NeleSchallenberg/meet-app/README.md

 - Render event summary as title
 - Event is collapsed by default
 - Render event start time when collapsed
+- Render event location when collapsed
+- Render button to show details when collapsed

 _TEST SCENARIO 2: User can expand an event to see its details._

 **Given** a list with all events for a specific city is open, **when** the user clicks on the event, **then** the user should see the event element expanding and showing the events details.

+**TESTS**

+- Expand details when button is clicked
+- Render details when expanded

 _TEST SCENARIO 3: User can collapse an event to hide its details._

 **Given** user has expanded an event to see the details,**when** the user clicks on the event,**then** the user should see the event collapsing and hiding the details again.

+**TESTS**

+- Collapse details when button is clicked

 ---